telemetryjet/telemetryjet-docs/content/cli/_index.md

 To get started, learn how to [Install the TelemetryJet CLI.](/cli/guides/installation/)

-Once jet is installed, learn more about [Usage of the CLI.](/cli/guides/usage/)
+Once Jet is installed, learn more about [Usage of the CLI.](/cli/guides/usage/)